FourierSR: A Fourier Token-based Plugin for Efficient Image Super-Resolution: Method

 \subsubsection{Complexity Comparison}

 We give a complexity comparison in TABLE~\ref{tab: differnet}.
 Regarding the number of FLOPs, our method is smaller than the windows-based Transformer (W-Trans), FFC~\cite{chi2020fast}, AFNO~\cite{guibas2021efficient}, and AFFNet~\cite{huang2023adaptive}.
-The comparison of FourierSR with convolution we can simplify to a comparison of the number of \hbox{${k^2}C$ and ${C \mathord{\left/ {\vphantom {C \rho }} \right. \kern-\nulldelimiterspace} \rho } + 2{\log _2}HW$}.
+The comparison of FourierSR with convolution can be simplified to a comparison of the number of \hbox{${k^2}C$ and ${C \mathord{\left/ {\vphantom {C \rho }} \right. \kern-\nulldelimiterspace} \rho } + 2{\log _2}HW$}.
 In SR, The height $H$ and width $W$ of the image are typically \hbox{${{1280} \mathord{\left/ {\vphantom {{1024} s}} \right. \kern-\nulldelimiterspace} s}$}, \hbox{${{720} \mathord{\left/ {\vphantom {{1024} s}} \right. \kern-\nulldelimiterspace} s}$}, where $s$ is the scale factor.
 The kernel size in convolutions is typically $3$.
 Therefore, our number of FLOPs is smaller than convolutions.
-Compared to GFNet~\cite{rao2021global}, although we have a slightly higher number of FLOPs, this part can lead to a stronger representation of models, including a channel tokens mix and an enhanced convolution range as shown in Fig.~\ref{fig: difference} (c).
-Moreover, FourierSR has the smallest number of parameters compared to convolutions, windows-based Transformer, and existing token mix-based methods.
-Therefore, we can draw that our FourierSR is a computationally efficient plugin with enhanced global receptive fields that is superior to common feature extraction modules and token mix methods.
+Compared to GFNet~\cite{rao2021global}, although we have a slightly higher number of FLOPs, this design contributes to enhancing the model’s representational capacity, including a channel tokens mix and an enhanced convolution range as shown in Fig.~\ref{fig: difference} (c).
+Moreover, FourierSR has the smallest number of parameters compared to convolutions, window-based Transformer, and existing token mix-based methods.
+Therefore, we can draw that our FourierSR is a computationally efficient plugin that is superior to common feature extraction modules and token mix methods.